CraigBeswetherick/Typescript-phaser3-react-redux-boilerplate/README.md

 Managers being assigned to a business was also omitted for time constraint reasons.

 Generally the code base is stable, managable and runs fast.
 The worst part would be the rotate overlay.
 This should have been written as a DOM element running above the game rather than being implemented on a scene by scene basis.
+It was an afterthought and should be done better.

 ## Future steps